brahimdidi/math-magic/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Math Magiciens
 > Description the project.
+"Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to: Make simple calculations.
+Read a random math-related quote.

 ## Built With

-- Major languages
+- Major languages html, css, javascript
-- Frameworks
+- Frameworks react, bootstrap
-- Technologies used
+- Technologies used Visual Studio Code

 ## Live Demo (if available)